 No. We do work with many of the leading insurers who provide these policies, but we only make recommendations on health insurance policies.
 If you’d like to support in choosing critical illness cover, we recommend talking to an independent financial advisor.

-For questions about health insurance, talk to our expert Healthcare Consultants.
+For questions about health insurance, or if you want to compare health insurance policies, talk to our expert Healthcare Consultants.
 If you have more questions about the differences between critical illness cover and health insurance, we’re also happy to help – but we can’t offer advice on buying critical illness cover.